 Academic Qualification Requirements

-Entry Routes to Becoming a CA
+Entry Routes to Becoming a CPA

-Most of Ontario degree-granting institutions offer all or most of the Institute prescribed courses in their business degree programs and so do many out-of-province degree-granting institutions.
+Most of Ontario degree-granting institutions offer all or most of the prescribed courses in their business degree programs and so do many out-of-province degree-granting institutions.
 International degree-granting institutions also offer courses that may be recognized toward the 51-credit-hour requirement.

 The specific areas of coverage are: